GIS-EPFL/Robots/robot_files/ReadMe.md

      - empty files in robot_files\abb_irb_6700_track_irtb_6004\4_urdfs\abb_irbt6004_670_moveit_config
      - create moveit package (refer to **Section 3**)

 # **Section 2** - IRBT-6700  Dual Robot Calibration (Marirena)

+I have a little suggestion, can the image in this chapter to be more compacted when you have time? so they won't occupy so much space in a page.
+(Jingwen)

 ## **I.** 8 Point calibration method